taikasv/taikasv/README.md

 👋 Hi there, I'm Taika!

 🌍 About Me
-I'm taikasv, a student from finaland interested in everything related to technology and software engineering.
+I'm taikasv, a student from Finland interested in everything related to technology and software engineering.

 I'm Currently...